WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/custom_elements.md

 // @param[in] tag The tag of the element to instance.
 // @param[in] attributes Dictionary of attributes.
-// @return A unique pointer to the instanced element. virtual Rml::ElementPtr InstanceElement(Rml::Element* parent,
+// @return A unique pointer to the instanced element. virtual apui::ElementPtr InstanceElement(apui::Element* parent,
-                                              const Rml::String& tag,
+                                              const apui::String& tag,
-                                              const Rml::XMLAttributes& attributes) = 0;
+                                              const apui::XMLAttributes& attributes) = 0;

 // Releases an element instanced by this instancer.
-// @param[in] element The element to release. virtual void ReleaseElement(Rml::Element* element) = 0;
+// @param[in] element The element to release. virtual void ReleaseElement(apui::Element* element) = 0;
 ```

 `InstanceElement()` will be called whenever the factory is called upon to instance an element with a tag that the instancer was registered against.
 The parameters to the function are:

 * `parent`: The element that the new element will be parented to if it is created successfully; you do not need to actually do the parenting!
 This will only be non-null if the element is instanced from RML.
 * `tag`: The string that whoever is creating the element wants the element's tag to be; due to the way elements are constructed through the factory, this may not be one of the tags the instancer was registered against.
 It is recommended you pass this through to the element to be its tag name, but this is not required.
 * `attributes`: The attributes defined on the element's tag in RML or passed into the factory.
 You do not need to set these attributes on the element yourself; that will be done automatically if the instancing is successful.
-You only need to use these if element instancing is dependent on the values (for example, the instancer for `input`{:.tag} elements instances different types depending on the value of the `type`{:.attr} attribute).
+You only need to use these if element instancing is dependent on the values (for example, the instancer for `input` elements instances different types depending on the value of the `type` attribute).

 If `InstanceElement()` is successful, return the new element wrapped in an `ElementPtr` (unique element).
 Otherwise, return nullptr to indicate an instancing error.